$CP$ violation in $b \to s \ell \ell$: a model independent analysis: A fit to all data

 where $V_{ij}$ are the elements of the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
 The short-distance contributions are enciphered in the WCs $C_i$ of the four-fermi operators ${\cal O}_i$ where the scale-dependence is implicit, i.e. $C_i \equiv C_i(\mu)$ and ${\cal O}_i \equiv {\cal O}_i(\mu)$.
 The operators ${\cal O}_i$ ($i=1,...,6,8$) contribute through the modifications $C_7(\mu) \rightarrow C_7^{\mathrm{eff}}(\mu,q^2)$ and $C_9(\mu) \rightarrow C_9^{\mathrm{eff}}(\mu,q^2)$.
 The new physics effective Hamiltonian can be written as

-Here $C_9^{\rm NP}, C_{10}^{\rm NP},C_9^{\prime}$ and $C_{10}^{\prime}$ are the new physics WCs which are assumed to be complex in the current analysis.
+Here $C_9^{\rm NP},\, C_{10}^{\rm NP},\, C_9^{\prime}$ and $C_{10}^{\prime}$ are the new physics WCs which are assumed to be complex in the current analysis.
 Following a penurious approach, we ruminate only those scenarios where either only one new physics operator or two operators whose WCs are linearly related, contributes.
 We call them as ``1D" scenarios.
 Under this assumption, we perform a $\chi^2$ fit to identify solutions which can accommodate the current $ b \to s \ell \ell$ measurements.
 The fit is performed using the CERN minimization code {\tt MINUIT} \cite{James:1975dr}.
 The $\chi^2$ which is a function of new physics WCs is defined as

-where $\mathcal{O}_{\rm th}(C_i,C_j)$ are the theoretical predictions of the N=156 observables used in the fit and $\mathcal{O}_{\rm exp}$ are the corresponding central values of the experimental measurements.
+where $\mathcal{O}_{\rm th}(C_i,C_j)$ are the theoretical predictions of the N=179 observables used in the fit and $\mathcal{O}_{\rm exp}$ are the corresponding central values of the experimental measurements.
 The total $N \times N$ covariance matrix is obtained by adding the individual theoretical and experimental covariance matrices.
-The theoretical predictions of N=156 observables along with the theoretical covariance matrix are evaluated using {\tt flavio} \cite{Straub:2018kue}.
+The theoretical predictions of N=179 observables along with the theoretical covariance matrix are evaluated using {\tt flavio} \cite{Straub:2018kue} {where the observables are preimplemented based on refs. \cite{Bharucha:2015bzk,Gubernari:2018wyi}.
 The experimental correlations, $\mathcal{O}_{\rm exp}$, are admitted for the angular observables in $B^0 \to K^{*0} \mu^+ \mu^-$ \cite{LHCb:2020lmf}, $B^+ \to K^{*+} \mu^+ \mu^-$ \cite{LHCb:2020gog} and $B_s \to \phi \mu^+ \mu^-$ \cite{LHCb:2021xxq}.
 Further, for asymmetric errors, we use the larger error on both sides of the central value.

 The $\chi^2$ value in the SM is represented by $\chi^2_{\rm SM}$ whereas $\chi^2_{\rm bf}$ represents the value at the the best-fit point in the presence of new physics.
 We then quantitate the goodness of fit by $\Delta\chi^2 \equiv \chi^2_{\rm SM}-\chi^2_{\rm bf}$ for each new physics scenario.
-This means that, under the given assumptions, the largest value of this quantity would represent the best possible new physics scenario to accommodate the entire $b \to s \mu^+ \mu^-$ data.
+This means that, under the given assumptions, the largest value of this quantity would represent the best possible new physics scenario to accommodate the entire $b \to s \ell \ell$ data.